bethtgreen/Workout-Tracker-1/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ### <a name="Contributing"></a>Contributing
-I can be reached at jamesspericles@gmail.com with any questions related to iterating on this project.
+Anyone is welcome to iterate on this project.
+I can be reached at the email below with any questions related to working on this project.

 ### <a name="Questions"></a>Questions
-jamesspericles@gmail.com
+I can be reached at jamesspericles@gmail.com with any questions related to iterating on this project.
 ### <a name="Github"></a>Github
 This project can be found [here](https://github.com/jamespericles)